Perturbed Double Machine Learning: Nonstandard Inference Beyond the Parametric Length: Perturbed DML: High-Dimensional Linear Models

-Finally, we conclude this section by pointing out that there could be different, equally valid strategies for injecting the noise in the nuisance fitting step; depending on the fitting procedure employed, some may be more natural than others.
+Finally, we notice that there could be different, equally valid strategies for injecting the noise in the nuisance fitting step, as done, for instance in Section \ref{sec: method general setting}; depending on the fitting procedure employed, some may be more natural than others.

-\begin{Remark} A more general approach to noise injection (not relying on the linearity of the function space for $f$ and $g$) would be to sample $M$ independent, given the observed data, copies $ ^\T \sim N_2(0, \widehat\Pi)$, where $\widehat\Pi$ approximates the variance-covariance matrix of $ ^\T$.
-Then, when the nuisances are high-dimensional linear models, instead of solving \eqref{eq: lasso optimization problem eta m}, one could solve

-In Section \ref{sec: method general setting}, we take this approach when discussing how to implement the perturbation step when the nuisances are fitted by general machine learning models. {In the Lasso case,} we expect that the theory developed in Section \ref{sec: theory} would apply essentially unaltered even if this noise injection is used. {However, the theoretical analysis might become different in terms of the minimum number of perturbations $M$ ensuring the existence of an estimate $\widehat\beta^\mstar$ with negligible nuisance bias, where $M$ is typically a function of the sample size $n$ and ambient covariates' dimension $p$.} \end{Remark}